deeprjs/deepr/README.md

 ## Specifications

-Although pretty stable, Deepr is a work in progress, and formal specifications still have to written.
+Although pretty stable, Deepr is a work in progress, and formal specifications still have to be written.

 ## Logo